smallriver0316/algorithm-collections/Sorting/README.md

 $ ./a.out
 # initial input is length of array
 6
-# second input is cards, pairs of character and number
+# second input is cards, pairs of suit and number
 D 3
 H 2
 D 1